 As successful entrepreneurs have said, it is important to know and understand your capacity and resources if you want to be successful.
 So many business ideas fail because they run out of money or other key resources because the founder underestimated the capacity this business idea was going to take.

-If you are looking a more advanced version to find your strengths, I would highly recommend you buy and take the Strengths Finder 2.0 book.
-I could go on for hours about why I love this strengths test, and how it is the best one out there, so if you are wondering more, you can read the review I wrote.
+If you are looking a more advanced version to find your strengths, I would highly recommend you buy and take the Strengths Finder 2.0 book and assessment.
+I could go on for hours about why I love this strengths test, and how it is the best one out there, so if you are wondering more, you can read the review I wrote here.

 Capabilities & Skills